MPHDigital-RSA/Todo-app-JS/README.md

 const parentContainer = event.target.parentElement.parentElement;

 after finding the parent id i compare to the current id, if they match i then take action.

+# Local storage

+how to implement local storage? localStorage.setItem("key", "value")

+how to add and retreive todos for the local storage?